Becoming Jane JacobsPeter L. Laurence

 Chicago, Illinois 60610

-Jane Jacobs's The Death and Life of Great American Cities is one of the most important books written on cities, having influenced generations of architects, city planners, and others interested in urban life and design.
-However, little is known about Jacobs's own experiences and influences before its publication.
-While prevailing stereotypes present Jacobs as a naïve or gifted genius with a limited geographical, experiential, and intellectual horizon, Jane Jacobs and the City shows that Death and Life was the result of a twenty-five year writing career that led her to already have become one of the most important writers on cities before her great book was published.
-It offers a closer and more critical look at Jacobs's lifework as a whole, and examines her writing, important experiences and influences, and early support for urban renewal, expanding the histories of modern architecture and American cities associated with her.
+Jane Jacobs's The Death and Life of Great American Cities is one of the most important books on cities, having influenced generations of architects, planners, and others interested in city life and design.
+However, little is known about Jacobs's experiences and influences before its publication.
+Stereotypes present her as a naïve but gifted housewife with a domestically oriented and geographically limited perspective.
+Becoming Jane Jacobs shows that Death and Life was the result of a twenty-five year writing career that placed her in the midst of contemporary debates and made her one of the most knowledgeable writers on cities already before her great book was published.
+While seeking to enrich the histories of modern architecture and American cities associated with her, Becoming Jane Jacobs takes a closer and more critical look at Jacobs's lifework as a whole, examines her important experiences, influences, and writing, including her early support for urban renewal, to explain where Death and Life came from and how Jane Jacobs became Jane Jacobs.